 If a person is caught wearing a bib that is registered to someone else, both parties will be banned from participating in all Big Sur events for a period of one year.
 The person wearing the bib will also be disqualified from any official results.

-Big Sur to Carmel.
-Run along scenic Highway One, the nation's first nationally designated Scenic Highway.
-The course reopens to traffic at 1:00 PM, an approxiamte 6 hour course limit, just over a 14 mpm pace.
+The course is from Big Sur to Carmel on scenic Highway One, the nation's first nationally designated Scenic Highway.
+The course is USATF certified and is an official Boston qualifier.
+The course reopens to traffic at 1:00 PM, an approximate 6 hour course limit, just over a 14 mpm pace.
 Sorry, no animals, pacers, skates, skateboards, bikes, baby joggers or children/infants in backpacks allowed on the course.
 No bandits.
 No exceptions.
 Due to the nature of the course, wheelchairs are strongly discouraged.
 If you need special accommodations, call 831.625.6226.

 Station locations, click HERE)

-There will be water (in cups or you can fill your own bottle) and Gatorade at all aid stations.
-There will be fruit at the last eight stations.
+There will be water (in cups or you can fill your own bottle at CamelBak Refill) and Gatorade at all aid stations.
+There will be fruit at later stations.
 GU will be available at stations 5 (mile 12.2) and 9 (mile 18.7).
 Aid station locations are as follows:

 #1: Mile 2.6